Miunmn/Kusa-Store/README.md

 # nada
-docker-compose up  -d   # Run the container.
+Go to root directory  (where docker-compose file was created) and execute: docker-compose up  -d   # Run the container.

+To stop:
-docker-compose down   # Stop and remove everything OR CTRL+c
+docker-compose down   # Stop and remove everything OR CTRL+C